Answers to some frequently asked questions related to Nomad.

-Will un-installation of Nomad from a client machine also delete the content registration information from the ActiveEfficiency database?
+Will an uninstall of Nomad from a computer also delete the content registration information from the ActiveEfficiency database?

-No, it will not remove the Nomad cache folders and logs from the client machine.
-Thus it will not delete the entries from dbo.ContentDeliveries table in the ActiveEfficiency database.
+No, it will not remove the Nomad cache folders and logs from the computer or the entries from the dbo.ContentDeliveries table in the ActiveEfficiency database.

 If packages (1,2,3) are in the cache and the cache is full when downloading new packages (4,5,6) the old packages (1,2,3) will be removed by cache cleaner.
 Will the ActiveEfficiency database also cleaned up with the information?